matush-v/AllNightLong/README.md

     * Dot schedule for the current hour in outtermost rim
     * Faded dot schedule for the next hour in inner rim
     * Most faded dot schedule for the next next hour in innermost rim
   * Scroll down to see later events, scroll up to see recent events
   * rollover non-invasive sidebar with extra info on what each event means - S
   * Every time a user completes or does not complete an event, add it to localstorage
 * Notifications
+  * Desktop notifications
   * modals - S
   * user feedback - A
   * schedule events - A
+    * events known about previous event completion (e.g. you didn't walk last time)
   * yelling to get off Facebook, Twitter, etc. - M, S
     * Might have issues with privacy
 * Schedule Adjustment - M, S